arvigeus/AZ-204/Questions/Managed Identities.md

 Question: You are an administrator for a company with various Azure resources.
 Different teams require different levels of access to these resources.
 Which of the following options should be used to manage access according to the specific needs of each team?

-- [ ] Azure Active Directory (Azure AD)
+- [ ] Microsoft Entra ID
 - [ ] Azure Resource Manager Templates (ARM Templates)
 - [x] Azure Role-Based Access Control (Azure RBAC)
 - [ ] Azure Virtual Network (VNet)

 Answer: Azure Role-Based Access Control (Azure RBAC) is the authorization system used to manage access to Azure resources.
 It allows administrators to assign permissions to users, groups, and applications at different scopes, providing the flexibility to grant access according to specific needs.
-The other options listed, such as Azure AD, ARM Templates, and VNet, are important Azure services but do not provide the specific functionality needed to manage access to Azure resources based on roles.
+The other options listed, such as Entra ID, ARM Templates, and VNet, are important Azure services but do not provide the specific functionality needed to manage access to Azure resources based on roles.

 ---